snoyberg/posa-chapter/warp.md

 A Haskell program with parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores.
-And user threads are executed on one of cores.
+And each user thread is executed on any one of cores.
 If it will be merged to GHC, Warp itself can use this architecture without any modifications.